datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The Challenge
 ^^^^^^^^^^^^^

-Research in many areas of science requires enormous amounts of data.
-Such data is often accessed by multiple people at the same time and used for various computations and different research questions.

-The size of the data set, the need for simultaneous access and transformation of this data by multiple people, and the subsequent storing of multiple copies or derivatives of the data constitutes a challenge for computational clusters and data management solutions.

 The data science institute XYZ consists of dozens of people: Principle investigators, PhD students, general research staff, system's administration, and IT support.
 It does research on important global issues, and prides